-Diabetes has become a widespread and escalating health concern, affecting millions of individuals globally, with projections anticipating its prevalence to rise to 642 million by 2040.
-Type 2 diabetes (T2DM) constitutes 90% of cases.
-With over 1 million annual deaths, diabetes ranks as the ninth leading cause of mortality.
-Recent research has shed light on the connection between gut health and diabetes, revealing the role the digestive system plays in metabolic disorders.
-This evolving understanding has paved the way for innovative and holistic treatment options in the realm of functional medicine.
-Focusing on gut health has emerged as an important component in the multifaceted management of diabetes.
+Diabetes is a growing health concern affecting millions of people worldwide, with estimates suggesting its prevalence could reach 642 million by 2040.
+Type 2 diabetes (T2DM) accounts for 90% of cases.
+With over 1 million annual deaths, diabetes is a leading cause of mortality.
+Recent research highlights the connection between gut health and diabetes, suggesting the digestive system plays a role in metabolic disorders.
+This understanding has led to new approaches in managing diabetes, focusing on gut health as a key component.

 [signup]